Scotland Adventure – WHW – Mon (13)

 I left Petra behind as well, as it was still quite a trek to our destination for the night, Kinlochleven, and I wanted to keep up a steady pace.
 This turned out to be one of my favorite sections of the trail: the surface was good but not boring, the trail was gentle in elevation changes, and the scenery was more varied than previously.
 I felt like I could walk for hours – and a good thing, too, as I still had hours to go.

 Eventually the trail joined up with a forest service road, and that eventually led into the town.
 I had since passed the Dutch couple, but they had caught up to me and we finished the walk into town together.
 Dan was waiting at the corner pub and waved to us.
 The Dutch had been having trouble with their lodging plans for the evening, so they declined to stick around and instead wanted to ensure that they had a room for the night.
 I can’t say that I blame them.
-I, on the other hand, had a secure room for the night so I joined Dan to wait for Petra to come down the mountain as well.
+We, on the other hand, had a secure room for the night so I joined Dan to wait for Petra to come down the mountain as well.

 Our B&B, the Edencoille Guest House, was on the outskirts of town, meaning that we still had some more walking to do.
 After a light snack at the Highland restaurant we found our lodgings – and quite the lodgings they were!
 It was literally someone’s house with each room rented out, and the owner of the house had a serious dedication to the collection of figurines.
 It was a little…disturbing, really.
 But our room was nice and tastefully decorated, had some really thoughtful touches, and the shower was perfect.